BIONF/HaMStR/README.md

 Run `setup.sh` script in the HaMStR folder to install HaMStR and its dependencies
 ```
 cd HaMStR
-sudo ./setup.sh
+./setup.sh
 ```
-*We recommend running the setup with root account, otherwise some missing dependencies cannot be installed.
+*You should have the sudo password ready, otherwise some missing dependencies cannot be installed.
 See [dependency list](#dependencies) for more info.
 If you do not have root privileges, ask your admin to install those dependencies using `install_lib.sh` script.*

 After the setup run successfully, you can start using HaMStR (in some cases you should restart the terminal).